berrondo/ca/README.md

  - use some stack to implement queues, i.e.: Celery + Redis,
  - use some cloud queue technology, like AWS SQS, GCP Cloud Tasks or Azure ASQ,
- - use a NoSQL database, like mongodb,
+ - independent specialization of the query or the command side, by using a NoSQL database, like mongodb, or even ElasticSearch,
- - use ElasticSearch,
- - use Kafka!
+ - for a hardcore stream processing, use Kafka!

 ## **The Development Strategy**